 - Now, tap Done.

 And that’s it!
 Now your AirTag is set up and ready to be tracked.
 You can find out how to track an AirTag you’ve already set up in our explainer here.
+Also, here’s how to factory reset an AirTag if you need to.
+And here is what you should do if you found a lost AirTag!
+Here’s what to do if you think you are being stalked with an AirTag.

 Apple expert and novelist, Michael Grothaus has been covering tech on KnowYourMobile for the best part of 10 years.
 Prior to this, he worked at Apple.
 And before that, he was a film journalist.
 Michael is a published author; his book Epiphany Jones was voted as one of the best novels about Hollywood by Entertainment Weekly.
 Michael is also a writer at other publications including VICE and Fast Company.